Thomas Andrews (1844-1921)

 PROMOTION - We are informed that Mr Thomas Andrews, who has been deputy governor of our gaol for a number of years past, is about to be promoted to a higher position, and will shortly leave Waterford.
 During his lengthened stay in this city, Mr Andrews has made many friends who will learn with pleasure of his deserved promotion.

-Certainly by 1886, Thomas was appointed to the Deputy Governorship of the prison at Kilmainham, in Dublin, and was there from 1886 to the end of 1887.
+Certainly by 1886, Thomas took up the Deputy Governorship of the prison at Kilmainham, in Dublin, and was there from 1886 to the end of 1887.
 His daughter Clara remembered taking walks round nearby Phoenix Park in the company of a policeman "owing to the political nature of the prisoners."
 (The Phoenix Park Murders - the assassination of Lord Cavendish, Irish Secretary, and his deputy - had occurred on 6 May 1882.)

 In February 1888, Thomas was appointed to his first full governorship, at Downpatrick Gaol.
-Shortly after this, under circumstances which were related to the 1888 Special Commission, he was transferred to Clonmel in County Tipperary.
+This was a Third-Class governorship.
+Shortly after this, under circumstances which were related to the 1888 Special Commission (the Parnell Commission), he was transferred to a second-class governorship at Clonmel in County Tipperary.
 His service here began on 5 January 1889, at a salary of £250 per annum, increasing by £10 annually until it reached £300.
 He also received free quarters, water and medical attention.
-William O'Brien, M.P., was one of his early inmates.
+His appointment at Clonmel led to a further confrontation with the M.P., William O'Brien.

-One of his first tasks was to attend a Special Commission meeting in London.
+Another of Thomas' tasks in 1889 was to give evidence at a meeting of the Special Commission in London.
 His term of probation at Clonmel ended on 20 July 1889, three days after a satisfactory report from Inspector Joyce, Chief Inspector of Irish Prisons.
+A question asked in Parliament in 1890 gives a small insight into conditions in Clonmel.

 A notice in the Waterford News of 9 January 1892 records Thomas' further promotion.